Golok Rajbanshi: Rangpara MLA and ministership

 Rajbanshi was the Indian National Congress candidate for the newly established constituency of Rangapara in the 1978 Assam Legislative Assembly election.
 He received 16100 votes, 42.88% of the total vote and became MLA of the constituency.
 He defeated his nearest opponent by 5798 votes.
 He was made cabinet minister under Anwara Taimur.
-He was later inducted into the Kesab Chandra Gogoi cabinet as minister for electricity, mines, parliamentary affairs and animal husbandry.
+He was later inducted into the Keshab Chandra Gogoi cabinet as minister for electricity, mines, parliamentary affairs and animal husbandry.

 In the 1983 Assam Legislative Assembly election, he received 10920 votes, 53.89% of the total vote.
 He was reelected, defeating his nearest opponent by 6367 votes.
 Following the formation of the first Hiteswar Saikia ministry, he was inducted into the cabinet.

 In the 1985 Assam Legislative Assembly election, Rajbanshi sought reelection as the Indian National Congress candidate for Rangapara.
 He received 17084 votes, 34.36% of the total vote, defeating his nearest opponent by 7407 votes.
 He was made Leader of the Opposition in Assam Legislative Assembly.